wp-plugins/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.11.3 =
+Fixed a conflict with Roki theme.
+Fixed a potential display problem in the widget for slow-loading pages.

 = 1.11.2 =
 SECURITY VULNERABILITY FIXED.
 PLEASE UPDATE!
 The file upload on the submission form is now restricted to image file types only (jpg|jpeg|jpe|gif|png).